majikandy/ParentalControls/README.md

 We need to ensure that we always failsafe.

-Design Decision : This service probably isn't the right place to catch all exceptions for logging/alerting - I would expect that to be closer to the top level client call and prefer all other Exceptions to bubble up. the requirement is great, but that doesn't mean all classes should catch all exceptions and hide all error details, better that it bubble up the real error and gets fixed OR fix certain flaws like primative abuse; e.g. MovieService uses a string for the parental control level but really it isn't a free string, it is one of the 5 choices (i.e. an Enum).
+**Design Decision:** This service probably isn't the right place to catch all exceptions for logging/alerting - I would expect that to be closer to the top level client call and prefer all other Exceptions to bubble up. the requirement is great, but that doesn't mean all classes should catch all exceptions and hide all error details, better that it bubble up the real error and gets fixed OR fix certain flaws like primative abuse; e.g. MovieService uses a string for the parental control level but really it isn't a free string, it is one of the 5 choices (i.e. an Enum).